-The day of the first march, we went down to Brown's Chapel.
+The day of the first march, we went down to Brown’s Chapel.
 I marched with Deloris Mitchell.
-She was in the 9th grade, and I was in the 10th.
+She was in the ninth grade, and I was in the tenth.
 I liked her.
 We had a little friendship.

 I was close enough to hear them say that this march is not going to go forth, and I saw them charge a few leaders at the front, so we just kneeled down.
 We only went across the bridge and kneeled, and prayed.
 What seemed like about five minutes later, they start popping canisters and throwing them on us.

 I had put a handkerchief in my pocket, and wet it up well before.
 That was the way we were taught to make our gas masks.
 I held it up to my face, but I got overcome and I tried to roll out.
 But rolling out meant I rolled out into them.
 As soon as I rolled out from under that gas, they just kicked me and whooped me until I got back in the gas.
 When I looked up into the sun, through those clouds, I saw the man who was kicking me.
 He wore a patch of the American flag on his shoulder.